Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: More about VideoThinkBench

-The detailed sample counts in VideoThinkBench are provided here to supplement Section~\ref{sec:benchmark_overview}.
-Task distribution of Vision-centric tasks and text-centric tasks are illustrated in Figure~\ref{fig:vision-centric_pie} and Figure~\ref{fig:text-centric_pie}, respectively.

 VideoThinkBench contains 4,149 test samples in total.
-Vision-centric tasks contains 2,696 samples and text-centric tasks contain 1,453 samples in total, as detailed below.
+Vision-centric tasks contain 2,696 samples and text-centric tasks contain 1,453 samples in total.
 For text-centric tasks, we sampled a subset from most of the selected benchmarks for evaluation cost control.
+Task distribution is illustrated in Figures~\ref{fig:vision-centric_pie} and~\ref{fig:text-centric_pie}, with detailed statistics listed below.